Arnaut Danjuma

-Arnaut Danjuma Groeneveld (born 31 January 1997) is a professional footballer who plays as a winger for Premier League club Tottenham Hotspur, on loan from La Liga club Villarreal, and the Netherlands national team.
+Arnaut Danjuma Groeneveld (born 31 January 1997) is a professional footballer who plays as a winger for La Liga club Valencia.
+Born in Nigeria, he has represented the Netherlands national team.

-After making one substitute appearance for Jong PSV in the Eerste Divisie, he played for NEC in the Eredivisie and Eerste Divisie, Club Brugge in the Belgian First Division A and AFC Bournemouth in the Premier League and EFL Championship.
+After making one substitute appearance for Jong PSV in the Eerste Divisie, he played for NEC in the Eredivisie and Eerste Divisie, Club Brugge in the Belgian Pro League and AFC Bournemouth in the Premier League and EFL Championship.
 He signed for Villarreal for an estimated €25 million in 2021.

-Born in Nigeria and raised mainly in the Netherlands, Danjuma earned his first cap for the Dutch national team in October 2018.
+Born in Nigeria and raised mainly in the Netherlands, Danjuma earned his first cap for the Netherlands national team in October 2018.
 He was recalled to the team three years later.

 Club career

 Early career

 Danjuma was born in Lagos, Nigeria to a Dutch father and a Nigerian mother.
 After his parents' divorce, he was briefly homeless and spent time in foster care.
 He joined PSV in 2008 from TOP Oss; he made his professional debut for Jong PSV in the Eerste Divisie on 7 December 2015 against NAC, replacing Moussa Sanoh after 65 minutes of a 3–0 home loss.

 In the summer of 2016, Danjuma signed for NEC where he was expected to play for the second team.
 On 10 September, he made his debut and first Eredivisie appearance against his former club PSV; he was an 85th-minute substitute for Reagy Ofosu in a 4–0 home loss.
 In 16 appearances in his first season, he scored once to open a 2–0 win at Heerenveen on the final day of the season; the team were relegated through the playoffs.